APLMOOC/APLMOOC/docs/course/ch5/part1.md

 :) :-) :D :] :o) 8) :3 c: :x ): :c ]: )-: D: >:( :/ :|
 ```

-Notice how the element ``:x`` only appears once, where it would appear twice if we were to use the dyadic catenate ``,`` operator introduced in Chapter 2.
+Notice how the element ``:x`` only appears once, where it would appear twice if we were to use the dyadic catenate ``,`` function introduced in Chapter 2.

 ```apl
        HAPPY_EMOTICONS , SAD_EMOTICONS